bitwes/Gut/GODOT_4_README.md

 ```
 * Doubling no longer supports paths to a script or scene.
 Load the script or scene first and pass that to `double`.
 See the "Doubling Changes" section for more details.
 * Doubling Inner Classes now requires you to call `register_inner_classes` first.
 See the "Doubling Changes" sedtion for more details.

+### Comparing Dictionaries and Arrays
+In Godot 3.x dictionaries were compared by reference and arrays were compared by value.
+In 4.0 both are compared by value.
+Godot 4.0 introduces the `is_same` method which (amongst other things) will compare dictionaries and arrays by reference.

+GUT's `assert_eq` and `asssert_ne` changed to match Godot's behavior.
+To compare by reference you can use the new `assert_same` or `assert_not_same`.
+This works with arrays and dictionaries.
+Review Godot's documentation for `is_same`.
+When comparing dictionaries and arrays it is recommended that you use `assert_eq_deep` since it provides more detailed output than `assert_eq`.

+The shallow compare functionanlity has been removed since it no longer applies.
+Shallow compares would compare the elements of an array or dictionary by value.
+In Godot 3.x this meant that dictionaries inside of arrays or dictionaries would be compared by reference and everything else would be compared by value.
+Since arrays and dictionaries are both cmpared by value now, shallow compares are no different (functionally) than deep compares.
+The following methods have been removed.
+Calling these methods will generate a failure and an error.
+* `compare_shallow` (causes failure and returns `null` which will likely result in a runtime error)
+* `assert_eq_shallow`
+* `assert_ne_shallow`

+Final note: `assert_eq` does not use `assert_eq_deep` since `assert_eq_deep` compares each element of both arrays/dictionaries and provides detailed info about what is different.
+This can be slow for large arrays/dictionaries.
+Godot's `==` operator uses a hashing function which is much faster but does not provide information about what is different in each array/dictionary.
+With `assert_eq`, `assert_eq_deep`, and `assert_same` (and their inverses) you have fine grained control over the type of comparision that is performed.

 ### Doubling Changes
 #### Doubling scripts and scenes